Datablist has three ways to import data:

 Converting to data types

-After mapping your columns, Datablist will parse and convert your lines according to the property data types.
+After creating or mapping your columns, Datablist will parse and convert your lines according to the property data types.

 - Checkbox -